Twisted S-Duality: Topological Strings and BCOV Theory

-Given a DG category $\mc C$, one can consider Hochschild chains $\Hoch_\bullet(\mc C)$ and Hochschild homology $\HH_\bullet(\mc C)$.
+Given a DG category $\mc C$, one can consider its Hochschild chains $\Hoch_\bullet(\mc C)$ and Hochschild homology $\HH_\bullet(\mc C)$.
 It is a well-known fact that Hochschild chains admit an action of a circle $S^1$.
-Now, note that in terms of the 2d TQFT $Z_\mc{C}$ determined by $\mc{C}$, one has $\Hoch_\bullet(\mc C)=Z_{\mc{C}}(S_{\mr{cyl}}^1)$, namely, what $Z_{\mc C}$ assigns to a circle $S_{\mr{cyl}}^1$ with the cylinder framing.
+Now, note that in terms of the 2d framed TQFT $Z_\mc{C}$ determined by a smooth proper DG category $\mc{C}$, one has $\Hoch_\bullet(\mc C)=Z_{\mc{C}}(S_{\mr{cyl}}^1)$, namely, what $Z_{\mc C}$ assigns to a circle $S_{\mr{cyl}}^1$ with the cylinder framing.
 This is the 2-framing induced from the canonical framing of $S^1$.
 From this perspective, the fact that one may rotate such a circle without changing the framing is responsible for the $S^1$-action on Hochschild chains.

-On the other hand, one may also consider Hochschild cochains $\Hoch^\bullet(\mc C)$ and Hochschild cohomology $\HH^\bullet(\mc C)$ of $\mc C$.
+On the other hand, one may also consider Hochschild cochains $\Hoch^\bullet(\mc C)$ and Hochschild cohomology $\HH^\bullet(\mc C)$ of a DG category $\mc C$.
 Reasoning similar to the above explains why Hochschild cochains admit the structure of an $\bb E_2$-algebra.
 Indeed, by considering $Z_{\mc{C}}(S_{\mr{ann}}^1)$ for a circle $S_{\mr{ann}}^1$ with the annulus framing, since a pair of pants diagram can be drawn in a way that respects the framing, $Z_{\mc{C}}(S_{\mr{ann}}^1)$ is seen to have the desired algebra structure.

-For a Calabi--Yau category, or equivalently, an oriented theory, these two spaces are identified up to a shift, in which case the two structures are combined to yield a BV algebra structure.
-Physically, we may think of such an identification between Hochschild chains and Hochschild cochains as an operator-state correspondence.
-Note also that from this the shifted cyclic cochains $\mr{Cyc}^\bullet (\mc C)[1]$ have the structure of an $L_\infty$-algebra.
+For a smooth proper Calabi--Yau DG category $\mc C$, or equivalently, an oriented 2d TQFT $Z_{\mc C}$ determined by it, these two spaces are identified up to a shift, in which case the two structures are combined to yield a BV algebra structure.
+Physically, we may think of such an identification between Hochschild chains and Hochschild cochains as a state-operator correspondence.